pierrevrstrtn/EnergyScope/Docs/sections/Input Data.rst

 complement and confirm or correct the prices already reported in previous works :cite:`Moret2017PhDThesis,Limpens2019,limpens2020impact`.
-For energy demand, the annual demand is calculated from the work of the European Commission’s projections up to 2050 :cite:`EuropeanCommission2016`.
+For energy demand, the annual demand is calculated from the work of the European Commission's projections up to 2050 :cite:`EuropeanCommission2016`.
 As a complement, the time series are all calculated on the basis of the year 2015.
 For technologies, they are characterised by the following characteristics: